duckietown/docs-opmanual_duckiebot/.github/ISSUE_TEMPLATE/general-problem-with-documentation.md

 ---
-name: [generic] General problem with a step in the documentation
+name: General problem with a step in the documentation
 about: Use this template if you cannot find a more specific one

 ---